City of New Orleans announces funding for graffiti removal

 NEW ORLEANS (WGNO) — It’s on street signs, dumpsters and buildings.
 It seems like everywhere you look in New Orleans, there’s graffiti.

-Mayor LaToya Cantrell announced Wednesday, Aug.
-30, the city is putting $500,000 toward graffiti removal.
+Mayor LaToya Cantrell announced on Wednesday, Aug.
+30, that the city is putting $500,000 toward graffiti removal.

 “We know that with graffiti, it is changing the behaviors of people, you know, and trash in this this city, it’s about changing the behaviors of people,” Cantrell said.
 “It takes time, but when we demonstrate consistency in our approach to mitigate and abate, we know also that changes the behaviors.”